pedrosimoni/gitops-online-boutique/docs/README.en.md

 ## 2. Environment Setup

-Before starting, it is necessary to ensure all tools are installed and configured.
+Before starting, it is necessary to ensure that all tools are installed and configured according to your OS.

 - **Rancher Desktop**: Installed with Kubernetes enabled.
 - **Git**: Installed on the system.